zsb8/Python_PrivateLibPackage_GIS_DataTools/README.md

 # data-tools-gis
-Only for GIS private package
+Only for GIS private package.
 Enter the geographic coordinates, and then get which area this coordinate corresponds to from the Statistics Canada data package.
 Result is the area code.

 # How to install this private Python package through install original code from Github?